 Property taxes become delinquent if not paid before February 1 (Tax Code Sec.
 31.02).
 Therefore, the last day to make timely payment avoiding the application of penalty and interest is January 31st.

-Please note, if the delinquency date happens to fall on a weekend or holiday (see the District’s Holiday Closing Schedule for 2021 and 2022), the delinquency date is postponed until the next business day.
+Please note, if the delinquency date happens to fall on a weekend or holiday (see the District’s Holiday Closing Schedule for 2022), the delinquency date is postponed until the next business day.

 The penalty and interest required to be applied to unpaid taxes is substantial and is detailed in Tax Code Sec.
 33.01.
 Delinquent taxes incur penalty and interest of 7% beginning February 1st and will increase up to 38% by July 1 (includes attorney collection fee of 20%).
 Interest will continue to accrue at 1% per month for as long as the tax remains unpaid.
 Penalty and interest can be avoided entirely by making payment in full on or before January 31st.
 Quarterly payment options are available for those qualifying for an Over-65 or Disabled Homestead Exemption.